Planning and prerequisites

 • Split servers (M-Files and SQL on separate servers)

-• Cloud/hosted (M-Files Cloud or separate domains; requires Web API for context menu actions)
+• Cloud/hosted (M-Files Cloud or separate domains; requires Web Server with IIS for the Web API for context menu actions)

 • High availability (SQL cluster; copy assemblies to each member)